BEKK-IoT/getting-started-beacons/src/text/node/intro.md

 firebase serve
 ```
 #
-You will see two gauges!
-They are not working at the moment because you have not attached any data to them.
-But it's not the purpose for you to use them either, because they are just there for show.
-So DELETE the code for the gauge.
+You will see a button that is hooked up with the particle system, if you have followed what Vegard has said.
+If you open the inspect console in the browser, you will see that when you hit the button, something is console logged

 ## Host in the cloud
 #
-Just run:
+Just run, and a command to open the url will return:

 ```sh
 firebase deploy